-- 8.4 In order to meet this shortfall, it is estimated that 220 hectares of additional publicly accessible open space will be required across the borough over the period to 2031. - 8.5 As the population continues to grow there will be an increasing need to protect and revitalise our existing open spaces as well as secure additional publicly accessible open space, especially within deficient areas (see figure 14). - 8.6 Tower Hamlets has access to more water spaces than any other London borough, comprising the rivers Thames and Lea and the other connecting water spaces (e.g. Limehouse Cut, Regents Canal and Hertford Union Canal) as well as several docks and basins.
+- 8.5 As the population continues to grow there will be an increasing need to protect and revitalise our existing open spaces as well as secure additional publicly accessible open space, especially within deficient areas (see figure 14). - 8.6 Tower Hamlets has access to more water spaces than any other London borough, comprising the rivers Thames and Lea and the other connecting water spaces (e.g. Limehouse Cut, Regents Canal and Hertford Union Canal) as well as several docks and basins.
 However, much of the potential of the borough's water spaces remains untapped, due to fragmented public access and limited active recreation and leisure opportunities.
 Tower Hamlets has also experienced significant historic water loss, particularly around Shadwell Basin and the Ornamental Canal, while a considerable amount of water space has been reclaimed and re-used to frame development around West India Docks, Blackwall Basin and Poplar Dock in Canary Wharf.
 This has further limited the availability of water spaces for recreation, transport and other water-related activities.
-It has also impacted on the biodiversity of the waterways as well as the open character of our valuable water space heritage assets. - 8.7 Hence, it is important that policies protect our valuable water spaces from permanent infillings and oversailing and seek to improve their continuous public access; enhance biodiversity; promote water-related and water-dependant recreation; and ensure the delivery of high quality design to celebrate the heritage of our waterways. - 8.8 Figure 13 overleaf illustrates the existing and proposed network of well-connected publicly accessible open spaces and water spaces across the borough, drawing upon the principles set out in the All London Green Grid Supplementary Planning Document. - 8.9 This section contains the following policies. - 49 In particular, Tower Hamlets faces a significant shortfall in the provision of playing pitches, especially outdoor sports provision, due to the fact that most grass pitches are located at parks or areas of open space where often they serve multiple functions, such as recreational open space and non-sports related activities.
-These requirements are identified within the Tower Hamlets Open Space Strategy (2017).

-- Policy S.OWS1: Creating a network of open spaces - Policy S.OWS2: Enhancing the network of water spaces

-- Policy D.OWS3: Open space and green grid networks - Policy D.OWS4: Water spaces
+It has also impacted on the biodiversity of the waterways as well as the open character of our valuable water space heritage assets. - 8.7 Hence, it is important that policies protect our valuable water spaces from permanent infillings and oversailing and seek to improve their continuous public access; enhance biodiversity; promote water-related and water-dependaent recreation; and ensure the delivery of high quality design to celebrate the heritage of our waterways. - 8.8 Figure 13 overleaf illustrates the existing and proposed network of well-connected publicly accessible open spaces and water spaces across the borough, drawing upon the principles set out in the All London Green Grid Supplementary Planning Document. - 8.9 This section contains the following policies. - Policy S.OWS1: Creating a network of open spaces - Policy S.OWS2: Enhancing the network of water spaces - Policy D.OWS3: Open space and green grid networks - Policy D.OWS4: Water spaces